Hey there, welcome, my name is Scott

 It took me a number of years to realise that my life would never be the same as it was before the accident.
 Eventually, after four years of some brutal challenges, I needed to escape the life that was starting to consume me.
 I found my way out by setting a goal to travel the world solo, which I achieved in 2012–2014 with just a pack on my back and my camera hung over my shoulder.
 To my own surprise I returned home 18 months later with my capabilities in tact.
 A few hiccups along the way, but I made it.

-After living with a brain injury since 2008, I have experienced almost every side effect of severe brain damage that you could think of, yet my brain still functions well enough that I can articulate what it’s like to live with such a debilitating disability.
-This puts me in a powerful position to help show people what I and others, with a brain injury, live with every day.
+After living with an injured bring since 2008, I have experienced almost every side effect of severe brain damage that you could think of, yet my brain still functions well enough that I can articulate what it’s like to live with such a debilitating disability.
+This puts me in a powerful position to help show people what I and others, with an injured brain, live with every day.
 I do this by running a Brain Injury Workshop, which I have designed with the help of health professionals to bring awareness to some of the difficulties a TBI patient may experience.

 As well as running the workshops, I love to inspire people through my keynote speaking where I can take you through the nuts and the bolts of being resilient and achieving your own personal goals in your own life no matter what hurdles you have to overcome.